Wr0ngName/lionwiki-plugins/README.md

 ---

 # Remarks

-Please let me know for any security issue, or any other trouble that can happen.
+Let me know for any security issue, or any other trouble that can happen.

+# Regarding LionWiki
+Find more about LionWiki at: http://lionwiki.0o.cz/